dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/documentation.md

 </File>

 ## Navigating the documentation site
-Using the docs interface, you can navigate to the documentation for a specific model.
+Using the docs interface, you can navigate to the documentation for a specific <Term id="model" />.
 That might look something like this:

 <Lightbox src="/img/docs/building-a-dbt-project/testing-and-documentation/f2221dc-Screen_Shot_2018-08-14_at_6.29.55_PM.png" title="Auto-generated documentation for a dbt model"/>